Unique, antique and one-of-a-kind shopping

 Redman's Antique Barn

 Most treasure hunters will admit that there’s a genuine excitement in looking for the perfect gem.
-With 25 booths of vendors in one place, there are endless selections of antiques and collectables that range from rare coins to vintage furniture.
+With 25 vendors in one place, there are endless selections of antiques and collectables that range from rare coins to vintage furniture.

 Location: 15751 Island Road, Port Perry